-In this new book, cultural sociologist Andreas Reckwitz investigates how the ideal of creativity has grown into a major social force, from the art of the avant-garde and postmodernism to the ‘creative industries’ and the innovation economy, the psychology of creativity and self-growth, the media representation of creative stars and the urban design of ‘creative cities’.
+In this new book, cultural sociologist Andreas Reckwitz investigates how the ideal of creativity has grown into a major social force, from the art of the avant-garde and postmodernism to the ‘creative industries’ and the innovation economy, the psychology of creativity and self-growth, the media representation of creative stars, and the urban design of ‘creative cities’.
 Where creativity is often assumed to be a force for good, Reckwitz looks critically at how this imperative has developed from the 1970s to the present day.
-Though we may well perceive creativity as the realisation of some natural and innate potential within us, it has rather to be understood within the structures of a very specific culture of the new in late-modern society.
+Though we may well perceive creativity as the realization of some natural and innate potential within us, it has rather to be understood within the structures of a very specific culture of the new in late modern society.

-The Invention of Creativity is a bold and refreshing counter to conventional wisdom that shows how our age is defined by radical and restrictive processes of social aestheticisation.
-As such it will be a valuable contribution to those working across disciplines, from cultural and social theory to art history and aesthetics.
+<i>The Invention of Creativity</i> is a bold and refreshing counter to conventional wisdom that shows how our age is defined by radical and restrictive processes of social aestheticization.
+It will be of great interest to those working in a variety of disciplines, from cultural and social theory to art history and aesthetics.